minkymorgan/bytefreq/README.md

 # bytefreq-rs
 ## Mask Based Data Profiling for Data Quality

-bytefreq-rs is POC for a refactor of the original ByteFreq data profiling tool.
+bytefreq-rs is a refactor of the original ByteFreq data profiling tool written in awk.
 The original code is found here, if you want full features. https://github.com/minkymorgan/bytefreq

 This implementation written in Rust and is very fast.